-Shell has been at the forefront of creating a cleaner tomorrow by investing in digital technologies to tackle climate change and become a net-zero emissions energy business.
+Digitalisation will play a vital role in helping the energy industry to tackle climate change.
+It is helping Shell to accelerate through the energy transition.
 Across the business, they are turning to data and AI to improve operational efficiencies, drive customer engagement, and tap into new innovations like renewable energy.
 Hampered by large volumes of data, Shell chose Databricks to be one of the foundational components of its Shell.ai platform.
-Today, Databricks empowers hundreds of Shell’s engineers, scientists and analysts to innovate together as part of their ambition to deliver cleaner energy solutions more rapidly and efficiently.
+Today, Databricks is part of Shell’s solution to enable hundreds of Shell’s engineers, scientists and analysts to innovate together as part of their ambition to deliver cleaner energy solutions more rapidly and efficiently.

 Throughout its 100-plus-year history, Shell has generated pioneering ideas that have influenced the way we consume energy.

 “We, as an industry, are going through a massive transition,” explained Dan Jeavons, VP Computational Science and Digital Innovation at Shell.
 “Digital technology is absolutely core to making our existing business more effective and efficient.
 As the industry continues to expand into new areas of energy that are more sustainable and reduce environmental impact, data and digital technology are now table stakes.”

 While digital transformation is a primary initiative for Shell, challenges remain with legacy technology infrastructure, the complexities of an exponential growth in data, and the lack of data engineering and science skills needed to build data-powered solutions.

-Shell has met these challenges head-on by creating a Data Science Centre of Excellence (CoE), where teams continually work to identify the highest value use cases across the entire value chain.
+Shell has met these challenges head-on by creating a Digital Innovation and Computational Science capability, where teams continually work to identify the highest value use cases across the entire value chain.
 However, although they were identifying opportunities to innovate with data, Shell had the challenge to scale its data infrastructure for analytics, big data processing and machine learning.

 Shell chose the Databricks Lakehouse Platform as one of the key tools within the Shell.ai Platform.
 Databricks provides Shell’s data team with a scalable, fully managed platform that unifies all their data, analytics and AI workloads.
 The interactive workspace has not only democratized access to data but has supported cross-team collaboration across data engineering, data science and the analyst teams.